BMSVieira/BVSelect-VanillaJS/README.md

     }
 });

-// Update Dropdown base on the changes to the original selectbox demo1.Update();
+// Update Dropdown based on changes to the original selectbox demo1.Update();
 ```
 Changes Dropdown's Settings